Cyndi-24/AdventureWorks-Sales-Customer-Analysis-Power-BI/README.md

 # DATA SOURCING
  This dataset was gotten from Kaggle.com, a website which offers a vast repository of datasets which can be used for personal projects and competitions for data enthusiasts and professionals

- ---

- # SKILLS DEMONSTRATED
- ---
- * Data Importation;
-   The dataset was saved in csv format and imported into PowerBI
- ---
- * Data Transformation;
-  After importing the data to PowerBI, I did a lot of transformation using PowerBI query editor which involved removing unnecessary columns and rows,removing duplicates,adding new columns and rows where necessary,formating the data types for each column,merging the date tables using append query and creating a calendar date table using DAX measures to make the analysis easier.
----
- * Data Modelling
+ ## Data Preparation and Modelling

+Before building the dashboards, the data was prepared in Power Query to improve its structure and reliability.
+The process included:

+- Importing the CSV files into Power BI
+- Removing unnecessary columns and duplicate records
+- Correcting column names and data types
+- Appending the yearly sales tables into one consolidated table
+- Creating additional columns where required
+- Building a calendar table for time-based analysis
+- Reviewing and adjusting table relationships to support accurate filtering
+- Creating DAX measures for revenue, orders, customers, targets, and other KPIs

+The final data model connected customer, product, sales, returns, territory, and calendar information to support analysis across both dashboard pages.

+## Skills Demonstrated

+- Data cleaning and transformation using Power Query
+- Relational data modelling
+- DAX measure and KPI development
+- Sales and customer analysis
+- Time-based and geographic analysis
+- Interactive dashboard design
+- Business insight communication

+ ## Data Model
-   I have nine tables;
+ The dataset has nine tables;
    * AdventureWorks_Customers
    * AdventureWorks_Product_category
    * AdventureWorks_Product_Subcategory